maxitg/SetReplace/.github/CONTRIBUTING.md

 `"FunctionName"` is the name of a test group.
 It's what appears in the command line output of the test script to the left from `[ok]`. `"init"` is the code that runs before the tests.
 It usually contains definitions of test functions or constants commonly used in the tests. `"tests"` is code, which if evaluated after `"init"` results in the arbitrarily-nested structure of lists of [`VerificationTest`](https://reference.wolfram.com/language/ref/VerificationTest.html)s.
 Finally, `"options"` is currently only used to disable parallelization, which can be done by setting it to `{"Parallel" -> False}`.

 Apart from [`VerificationTest`](https://reference.wolfram.com/language/ref/VerificationTest.html), there are other convenience testing functions defined in [testUtilities.m](/Kernel/testUtilities.m).
-For example, `"testUnevaluated"` can be used to test if the function returns unevaluated for given arguments. `"testSymbolLeak"` can check if internal symbols are not garbage-collected during the evaluation.
-Since these are `PackageScope` functions, they need to be used as, i.e., ``SetReplace`PackageScope`testUnevaluated[VerificationTest, args]``.
-To avoid typing `PackageScope` every time, however, it is convenient to define them in `"init"` as, i.e.,
+For example, `testUnevaluated` can be used to test if the function returns unevaluated for given arguments. `testSymbolLeak` can check if internal symbols are not garbage-collected during the evaluation. `checkGraphics` and `graphicsQ` can check if the `Graphics` objects are valid (i.e., don't have pink background if shown in the Mathematica Front End).
+Since these are `PackageScope` functions, they need to be used as, e.g., ``SetReplace`PackageScope`testUnevaluated[VerificationTest, args]``.
+To avoid typing `PackageScope` every time, however, it is convenient to define them in `"init"` as, e.g.,

 ```wl
 Attributes[Global`testUnevaluated] = {HoldAll};